 AV Mazzega Blue & White Glass Chandelier

 Materials: Chromed metal frame (iron and brass).
 Aluminium parts.
-Blue, white and clear crystal hand blown Murano glass lampshade.
+Blue, white and clear crystal hand blown Murano glass lampshade in a petunia flower form.
 Steel wire, Bakelite socket.

 Cord length: 70 cm / 27.55”

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white/opaque globe bulb gives the best result.

 Other versions: This AV Mazzega blue & white glass chandelier or pendant lamp exists in bigger and smaller versions.
 Made in different colours and different forms.
 All these lamps were hand blown and therefore all unique with a little difference in height and width.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.

 Today, under the watchful eye of Andrea Mazzega, grandson of Angelo Vittorio, the company works together with high-level international designers.
 Andrea is the president of the company since 2000.
 The company is renamed in Mazzega 1946; the year AV Mazzega was founded.

 Designers that worked for AV Mazzega – Mazzega 1946 are among others Carlo Nason, Aldo Nason, Christophe Pillet, Michele De Lucchi, Giovanni Barbato, Paolo Piva, Sam Baron, Gasmi Chafik, Oriano Favaretto and Riccardo Giovanetti.